OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     then prefer n to candidates that lack these properties.

  1. **Overlap**: Prefer to align n' to n if they are higher level groupings that overlap.
-    Stated a bit more carefully: if n' has a descendant aligned to a descendant of n.
+    Stated a bit more carefully: Prefern' if n' has a descendant aligned to a descendant of n.

-    (Example: Source node _Peranema_ from GBIF has two candidates from NCBI.
+    _Example:_ Source node _Peranema_ from GBIF has two candidates from NCBI.
     One candidate shares descendant _Peranema cryptocercum_ with the source taxon, while the other shares no descendants with the source taxon.
-    The source is therefore aligned to the one with the shared descendant.)
+    The source is therefore aligned to the one with the shared descendant.

  1. **Proximity**:
-    Prefer candidates n with the property that the smallest separation taxon containing the source node n' is also the smallest separation taxon containing a candidate n.
+    Require a candidate n to have the property that the smallest separation taxon containing the source node n' is also the smallest separation taxon containing n.

-    (Example: for source node Heterocheilidae in IRMNG (a nematode family) whose smallest separation ancestor is Metazoa, prefer
+    _Example:_ for source node Heterocheilidae in IRMNG (a nematode family) whose smallest separation ancestor is Metazoa, choose
-    the NCBI Taxonomy candidate with smallest separation ancestor Metazoa (also a nematode family) to the one with smallest separation ancestor Diptera (a fly family).)
+    the workspace (NCBI) candidate with smallest separation ancestor Metazoa (also a nematode family), and not the one with smallest separation ancestor Diptera (a fly family).

  1. **Same name-string**: Prefer candidates whose primary name-string is the same as the primary name-string of n'.

-    (Example: For source node n' = GBIF _Zabelia tyaihyoni_,
+    _Example:_ For source node n' = GBIF _Zabelia tyaihyoni_,
     candidate _Zabelia tyaihyoni_ from NCBI is preferred to candidate _Zabelia mosanensis_, also from NCBI.
 NCBI _Z. mosanensis_ is a
-    candidate for n' because GBIF declares that _Z. mosanensis_ is a synonym for GBIF _Z. tyaihyoni_.)
+    candidate for n' because GBIF declares that _Z. mosanensis_ is a synonym for GBIF _Z. tyaihyoni_.

 ### Control flow for applying heuristics